 EASE OF MAINTENANCE

 Bamboo floors are easy to maintain – exactly like most hardwood floors.
-You need to clean them regularly to avoid the build-up of grit and other debris that could scratch the surface.
+It would help if you cleaned them regularly to avoid the build-up of grit and other debris that could scratch the surface.
 We recommend weekly sweeping or vacuuming followed by mopping with a lightly damp mop.
 Avoid excess water, and do not steam mop or wet mop hardwood or bamboo!
-You should wipe up any spills when they occur using an absorbent cloth.
+It would help if you wiped up any spills when they occur using an absorbent cloth.
 Really, this is a simple, common-sense, uncomplicated cleaning regimen.
 We give it 8 out of 10 for ease of maintenance.

 Wood-look tile floors are easy to maintain, even easier than bamboo.
 They need regular vacuuming or sweeping, possibly with a rubber broom if you have pets.
 Mopping them every week will keep them looking good.
 We suggest you use a neutral cleaner and avoid bleaches or anything abrasive.
 Since it is slightly easier to maintain than bamboo, it receives 9 out of 10.

 THE FINAL ANALYSIS